-The word affective is an adjective and is generally used in a field of psychology and is roughly synonymous with emotional states relating to moods, attitudes feelings, and emotions.
+The word affective is an adjective.
+It is used mostly in the field of psychology.
+The word refers to emotional states relating to moods, attitudes, feelings, and emotions.

-It can denote or relate to mental disorders in which disturbance of mood is the primary symptom.
-She is suffering from seasonal affective disorder.
+It can denote mental disorders when a disturbance of mood is the primary symptom.
+She is suffering from a seasonal affective disorder.

-The affective domain describes learning objectives that emphasise a feeling tone, an emotion, or a degree of acceptance or rejection.
+The affective domain describes learning objectives.
+These emphasize a feeling tone, an emotion, or a degree of acceptance or rejection.

-However, it is rarely used in everyday language.
+But it is rarely used as a part of speech in everyday language.

 affectivity |afɛkˈtɪvɪti| noun

-When there is something existing but is not formally recognised.
+When there is something existing but is not formally recognized.
 He has been placed under effective bankruptcy since last year.